CyVerse-learning-materials/foss-2020/getting_started/glossary.rst

 - **PaaS:** `Platform as a Service <https://en.wikipedia.org/wiki/Platform_as_a_service>`_ run and manage applications in cloud without complexity of developing it yourself
 - **package:** an app designed for a particular langauge
 - **package manager:** a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer's operating system in a consistent manner
+- **Production:** environment where users access the final code after all of the updates and testing
 - **Python:**  interpreted, high-level, general-purpose programming language `Python.org <https://www.python.org/>`_

 **Q**